 4. How are payments made?

 We work on an “in-advance payment policy”.
-At registration, we take a registration fee and a security deposit of one week’s fees.
-After that, we accept cash or post-dated cheques – weekly, bi-weekly or monthly – by the term.
+At registration, we take a registration fee and a security deposit of one or two weeks’ fees, depending on the program.
+After that, we only accept cash or post-dated cheques – weekly, bi-weekly, or monthly – by the term.

 5. What happens if I am late?

-We close at 6:00 PM.
+We currently close at 5:30 PM.
 There is now a late fee for children picked up after this time.
 This payment is given directly to the staff who kindly agree to stay with your child.

 6. How do you communicate with parents?